Military career of Elvis Presley: Mother's death

 In early August, while in Texas with her son, Gladys Presley took ill.
 She had recently increased her alcohol intake to cope with her son's fame and army commitments, and she had also begun using diet pills to attempt to lose weight.
-This, coupled with a bad diet, had led to the deterioration of her liver.
+This, coupled with a poor diet, had led to the deterioration of her liver function.
 One afternoon, after a heated argument with her husband Vernon, Gladys collapsed from exhaustion.
 Presley arranged for her and Vernon to return to Memphis on August 8.
-The next day Gladys' condition worsened so rapidly that she was rushed to a hospital.
+The next day, Gladys' condition worsened so rapidly that she was rushed to a hospital.
 On August 11, after calls from her doctor, Presley requested emergency leave to visit with his mother.
-After initially being turned down and threatening to go AWOL, Presley was eventually given permission to leave on August 12.
+After initially being turned down and threatening to go absent without leave, Presley was eventually given permission to leave on August 12.
 The officer who initially denied Presley his emergency leave was later disciplined for his actions.

-On August 14, Gladys died from cirrhosis.
-The official cause of death was listed as heart attack, but the Presleys refused an autopsy to verify it.
+On August 14, Gladys died from cirrhosis; her official cause of death was listed as a heart attack, but the Presleys refused an autopsy to verify it.
 Elvis and Vernon were both devastated by her death.
-Her funeral was held on August 15, and Presley collapsed several times before, during, and after the service.
+Her funeral was held on August 15, and Presley collapsed with grief several times before, during, and after the service.
 His mother had always been the most important person in his life, and now he felt as though everything he had worked for had been for nothing.
-Presley's leave was extended by five days on August 18, and when he finally left to return to Fort Hood he left instructions that nothing in his mother's room was to be altered.
+Presley's leave was extended by five days on August 18, and when he finally left to return to Fort Hood, he left instructions that nothing in his mother's room was to be altered.